-Below is an overview to help you understand what employee morale is, who influences employee morale and how to boost it at your organization.
+Below is an overview to help you understand what employee morale is, who influences employee morale, and how to boost it at your organization.

 What is employee morale?

 Employee morale is a description of the satisfaction, outlook, and feelings of wellbeing an employee has at their jobs.

 The easiest way to think about employee morale is as a component of employee engagement.
 For instance, consider all the factors that go into maintaining your physical health: you need to sleep well, eat healthily, and exercise consistently.
 You can’t achieve optimal physical health without having all these factors aligned.
-Similarly, there are many pieces you need to have in place to achieve high employee engagement – and one of those is high levels of employee morale.
+Similarly, there are many pieces you need to have in place to achieve high employee engagement – one of which is high levels of employee morale.

 Who impacts employee morale?